Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 - Add the line `ci_enabled = false` to `azure-mypackage/pyproject.toml`.
 - Create a new PR targeting the `main` branch of the repository.
 - Post the PR in the [review channel for Python](https://teams.microsoft.com/l/channel/19%3a4175567f1e154a80ab5b88cbd22ea92f%40thread.skype/Language%2520-%2520Python%2520-%2520Reviews?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).
-- Once the PR has been approved, merge.
+- Once the PR has been approved by codeowner, merge.
-- You're responsible for fixing any CI issue related to this PR.
+- You're responsible for fixing any CI issues related to this PR.

 # Step 6: Update API Documentation

 ## Remove the entry in the github.io docs

 - Check for your package in the [azure.github.io docs](https://azure.github.io/azure-sdk-for-python/).
-If the reference exists, it needs to be removed.
-Otherwise, continue to the `Update docs.microsoft.com` step.
+If an entry for your package does not exist, skip to the `Update docs.microsoft.com` section.
 - Clone the [azure-sdk](https://github.com/Azure/azure-sdk) repo.
-- Remove the line entry for the Python `azure-mypackage` in the releases [inventory.csv](https://github.com/Azure/azure-sdk/blob/main/_data/releases/inventory/inventory.csv).
+- Remove the entry line for the Python `azure-mypackage` in the releases [inventory.csv](https://github.com/Azure/azure-sdk/blob/main/_data/releases/inventory/inventory.csv).
 (Example)[TODO: link]
 - Create a PR and leave it in the (TODO: add where the PR should be left for review) for review.
 - Once approved, merge.
 The updated index without reference to `azure-mypackage` should be updated within (TODO: insert time frame for updates to populate).

 ## Update docs.microsoft.com

-- Instructions on deprecating packages: [Azure SDK deprecation guidelines (eng.ms)](https://eng.ms/docs/products/azure-developer-experience/develop/sdk-deprecation-guidelines)
+TODO: WIP section

+- If the docs have not been updated to say deprecated, which you can check by going to docs.microsoft.com, clicking on the overview section of your service, click on the Legacy in the dropdown, and check that your package says (Deprecated) next to the name.
+For example, text analytics here: (TODO).
+- If the docs have not been updated within 2 days, this needs to be done manually.
+- Clone the [azure-sdk](https://github.com/Azure/azure-sdk) repo, if you haven't already.
-- For ref docs: mark the package as deprecated in the [appropriate metadata file](https://github.com/Azure/azure-sdk/blob/main/_data/releases/latest/python-packages.csv).
+- Mark the package as deprecated in the [appropriate metadata file](https://github.com/Azure/azure-sdk/blob/main/_data/releases/latest/python-packages.csv).
 This will put packages under the Legacy moniker.

 ## Update overview/conceptual documentation that points to deprecated packages